qinscode/UWA-Curriculum-Rules-Management-System/README.md

 ## Frontend Implementation

-The frontend of the UWA Curriculum Management System is built using modern web technologies to create a responsive, efficient, and user-friendly interface.
+The frontend of the UWA Curriculum Rules Management System is built using modern web technologies to create a responsive, efficient, and user-friendly interface.

 ### Technology Stack
 - **Next.js**: React framework for server-side rendering and routing